main-branch/create_github_release/README.md

 The `create-github-release` script will do the following:

-* Determine the last-release version using `semverify current`
+* Determine the last-release version using `gem-version-boss current`
-* Determine the next-release version using `semverify RELEASE_TYPE --dry-run`
+* Determine the next-release version using `gem-version-boss RELEASE_TYPE --dry-run`
-* Increment the project's version using `semverify RELEASE_TYPE`
+* Increment the project's version using `gem-version-boss RELEASE_TYPE`
 * Update the project's changelog file `CHANGELOG.md`
 * Create a release branch `release-v1.0.0`
 * Commit the changes to the version and changelog AND create a release tag (`v1.0.0`) pointing